StellarSt0rm/IYCS/CORE.md

 ! `clientVersion` number may change in the future

 <br>
-You also need to provide the API key as a url param:
+You also need to provide the API key as a URL param:

 `key=AIzaSyAO_FJ2SlqU8Q4STEHLGCilw_Y9_11qcW8`

 <br>
-And you can add another one if you dont want pretty print (ex: "1.6K")
+And you can add another param if you dont want pretty print (ex: "1.6K")

 `prettyPrint=false`